Keynote Speakers

 C3: ICCE Sub-Conference on Advanced Learning Technologies (ALT), Learning Analytics and Digital Infrastructure.

-Getting Ready for the Age of AI: Developing Self-Regulated Learners
+Getting ready for the age of AI: Developing self-regulated learners

 Dragan Gašević is Distinguished Professor of Learning Analytics and Director of Research in the Department of Human Centred Computing of the Faculty of Information Technology and the Director of the Centre for Learning Analytics at Monash University.
 Dragan’s research interests center around data analytic, AI, and design methods that can advance understanding of self-regulated and collaborative learning.
 He is a founder and served as the President (2015-2017) of the Society for Learning Analytics Research.
 He is a recipient of the Life-time Member Award (2022) as the highest distinction of the Society for Learning Analytics Research (SoLAR) and a Distinguished Member (2022) of the Association for Computing Machinery (ACM).
 In 2019-2023, he was recognized as the national field leader in educational technology in The Australian’s Research Magazine that is published annually.
 He led the EU-funded SHEILA project that received the Best Research Project of the Year Award (2019) from the Association for Learning Technology.